-- Used when nobody will be staying inside (including pets). - The entire system (interior and perimeter) is armed. - Exit delay begins letting you leave through the entry/exit door. - An alarm sounds if a protected window or any door is opened, or if any movement is detected inside your premises. - You can reenter through an entry/exit door without causing an alarm, but you must disarm the system within the entry delay period to avoid sounding an alarm.
+Used when nobody will be staying inside (including pets).

+The entire system (interior and perimeter) is armed.

+Exit delay begins letting you leave through the entry/exit door.

+An alarm sounds if a protected window or any door is opened, or if any movement is detected inside your premises.

+You can reenter through an entry/exit door, but you must disarm the system within the entry delay period to avoid sounding an alarm.

+Maximum Mode: Arms Entire System, Entry Delay Off

+Used when leaving the premises for extended periods (e.g., vacation).

+Arms same as Away mode, but entry delay is off.

+An alarm sounds same as Away mode, and sounds upon opening entry/exit doors.